 Before grocery stores were commonplace, Le Bon Marché, Paris’s first department store, changed the game entirely when they opened up a food counter.
 They soon expanded into a second building and today, food paradise awaits at the Grand Épicerie.
 All the French specialties, produce from all over the world, food counters where you can grab a bite, and more are here.
 Read more about it here.

-So whether you want to live the slower-paced life by shopping at open-air markets and specialized shops, or you prefer the quick-and-easy method of supermarkets, now you can shop for food with confidence in Paris, and fill your Paris Perfect apartment fridge with all sorts of fresh goodies!
+So whether you want to live the slower-paced life by shopping at open-air markets and specialized shops, or you prefer the quick-and-easy method of supermarkets, now you know where to buy groceries in Paris.
+Get ready to fill your Paris Perfect apartment fridge with all sorts of fresh goodies!